Views

 Who It's For

 This resource is designed for general education middle school science students, but the simulation provides excellent scaffolding for English Language Learners and students with IEPs through kinesthetic learning.
-It pairs naturally with a classroom anchor chart on biodiversity or a video clip of the Galapagos finches to provide a multi-sensory learning experience.
+It pairs naturally with a classroom anchor chart on biodiversity or a video clip of Galapagos finches to provide a multi-sensory learning experience.